web3privacy/constitution/proposal/genesis-proposal.md

 - Existing contractual obligations and approved budgets will be honored until completion
 - Any modifications to existing commitments require Formal Proposals
 - All legacy decisions must be documented with clear sunset dates

-# Implementation Details

-1. **Transition Process:** This proposal formalizes existing collaborative structures within the constitutional framework, ensuring continuity while enabling decentralized governance.
-2. **Guild Operations:** Each Guild operates under Intentional Do-ocracy principles.
-Guild Stewards coordinate but do not command.
-3. **Cross-Guild Collaboration:** Members may participate in multiple Guilds.
-Projects requiring multiple skill sets will draw from relevant Guilds.
-4. **Future Evolution:** New Guilds may be created and existing ones modified through future Formal Proposals as our needs evolve.
-5. **Communication Channels:** Each Guild maintains its existing dedicated public channel on our [Commons platform](https://commons.w3pn.org/) (forum).

 ---